How to Build the Best Email Marketing Strategy in 2024

 Regardless of your business model, most of your target audience won’t be ready to convert during their first visit to your site.
 They’ll need time to research their options, consider if they really need what you’re offering, and even consult other decision-makers at their businesses.

-If you’re able to get a user’s email address during one of their initial site visits, you can use drip campaigns to stay in contact and move them through the sales funnel.
+If you’re able to get a user’s email address during one of their initial site visits, you can use drip campaigns to stay in contact and move them through the sales funnel as part of your email marketing planning.

 Drip campaigns are made of pre-written emails that are automatically sent on a pre-set schedule based on when a user opts into your lists.